-“If CFOs find it challenging to find good talent in the local market, they should look outside their industry as professionals from different sectors can bring new ideas into the organisation,” said Bennett.
+“If CFOs find it challenging to find good talent in the local market, they should look outside their industry as professionals from different sectors can bring new ideas into the organisation,” said Ricky.
 “When hiring externally, an efficient recruitment process is the key to securing the ideal candidate while a thorough orientation programme can help new hires settle into the role as soon as possible.”

 “As every organisation has different needs, there is no one-size-fits-all approach when it comes to addressing the skills gap within the team.
-Whether it is through internal upskilling or external hiring, or most often a mix of both measures, a good talent retention and succession plan is crucial to the success of building a best-in-class finance function,” concluded Bennett.
+Whether it is through internal upskilling or external hiring, or most often a mix of both measures, a good talent retention and succession plan is crucial to the success of building a best-in-class finance function,” concluded Ricky.